emissary-ingress/emissary/user-guide/docker-compose.md

 ## 2. Make a change to the default configuration

-Let's turn off the diagnostics page to demonstrate how we will enable and configure Ambassador.
+Let's turn off the diagnostics page to demonstrate how we will enable and configure Ambassador Edge Stack.

 Edit the contents of the `config/ambassador.yaml` to this yaml configuration: